Fannovel16/ComfyUI-Frame-Interpolation/README.md

 For Window users, if you are having trouble with cupy, please run `install.bat` instead of `install-cupy.py` as only the former can detect ComfyUI portable.
 #### Linux
 Open your shell app and start venv if it is used for ComfyUI.
-Then `cd` to this extension's directory and run
+Run:
 ```
-./install
+python install.py
 ```
 ## Support for non-CUDA device (experimental)
 If you don't have a NVidia card, you can try `taichi` ops backend powered by [Taichi Lang](https://www.taichi-lang.org/)